Proposed Rule Would Preclude Undergraduate and Graduate Students from Union Organizing - Higher Education Law Report

 The Board’s rulings in Adelphi University (195 NLRB 639) and Leland Stanford (214 NLRB 621), remained intact until 2000 when the Board decided New York University (332 NLRB 1205), holding that certain university graduate student assistants were statutory employees under Section 2(3) because those students were performing services at the direction of the University and were compensated for such services.
 Only four years later, the Board overruled its decision in NYU and held that graduate student teaching assistants, research assistants, and proctors at Brown University were not statutory employees because they were primarily students that “have a predominantly academic, rather than economic, relationship with their school.”
 In that decision, the Board further noted that allowing collective bargaining between private universities and graduate students assistants would have a detrimental impact on educational decisions.

 In 2016, the Board decided Columbia University (364 NLRB No. 90) and overruled Brown University.
 The Board, however, did not only reverse its prior decision by reinstating its position in the NYU decision.
 Rather, the Board expanded its interpretation of Section 2(3) to cover both externally-funded graduate research assistants and undergraduate university student assistants.
 In reaching this conclusion, the Board held that an employment relationship can exist between a private college or university and its employee, even if the employee is also a student.
 The Board rejected its prior reasoning in Brown University that allowing collective bargaining would have a negative impact on the educational environment, stating that no empirical support existed for that proposition.

-This proposed rule has the potential to impact private colleges and universities where student workers are currently subject to a collective bargaining agreement, are currently engaged in negotiating a first agreement or are actively seeking to organize.
+This proposed rule has the potential to impact private colleges and universities where students workers are currently subject to a collective bargaining agreement, are currently engaged in bargaining a first agreement or are actively seeking to organize.
 We will provide updates on any new developments regarding this proposed rule.